paulie-o74/-dale-watts-/README.md

 | Footer-social media links  | On any page scroll down to the footer | Contact via social media platform of your choice | Works as expected |

-4. As a first time user, .
+4. As a first time user, I want to see the various social media channels

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|